ZironServer/ziron-communicator/README.md

 All data that is sent in invokes or transmits can be JSON content, binary or a stream.
 It is even possible to have JSON data that contains binary data or streams.
 Streams can be used to stream data in chunks from one to the other side.
-It is possible to use the Ziron implementation in any underlying structure that supports a bidirectional connection.
+It is possible to use the implementation in any underlying structure that supports a bidirectional connection.